ndje-enge/ndje-enge/README.md

 **[Harris Corner Implementation](https://github.com/ndje-enge/Harris-corner-detection)** - A Python implementation of the Harris Corner Detection algorithm using OpenCV and NumPy.
 This project demonstrates one of the fundamental corner detection techniques in computer vision.

+### ⚙️ Data Engineering

+**[Company ETL Pipeline](https://github.com/ndje-enge/Data-ETL-Pipeline)** - A Databricks-based ETL pipeline for merging and consolidating sports retail data from an acquired company into the parent company's data warehouse.

 ### ⚖️ Optimization & AI

 **[Biscuit Production Optimization](https://github.com/ndje-enge/Biscuit-Production-Optimization)** - This project solves a real-world manufacturing optimization problem using three different metaheuristic algorithms (Genetic Algorithm, Simulated Annealing, Differential Evolution).